Grey-Bound/research/notes/102-dlc-adaptor-intuition.md

 The open builders are a **research lab**, not a production-audited stack.
 Lending repay paths are server-gated; do not treat them as the same trust model as mutual swap claim/extract.

 For PSBT handling mistakes that break these flows in practice, see [101](101-psbt-mistakes.md).
+For org threshold (`OP_CHECKMULTISIG` / P2WSH), see [103](103-classic-p2wsh-multisig.md) — that is not this construction.

 ## Adaptor signatures in one page